UPPER SCIOTO VALLEY SCHOOLS

 HOMEWORK/ MAKE-UP WORK

 The assignment of homework can be expected.
-Student grades will reflect the completion of all work, including outside assignments.
-Homework is also part of the student’s preparation for the classroom and state assessments.
+Homework allows for students to practice and refine the skills and concepts taught in the classroom.
 When absent, making up assignments is the student's responsibility.
 Please make arrangements with your child’s teacher to make up assignments.
 Parents may request make-up work through the office for an absent student by 9:00 a.m. on the day of the absence.
-When a parent requests make-up work for an absent student, the completed work should be returned to the teacher in a timely manner.
+When a parent requests make-up work for an absent student, the completed work should be returned to the teacher in a timely manner (within the same number of days as the student's absence).
 Otherwise, students will receive their assignments when they return to school.

 HONOR ROLL